Skip to content

 Recipe FAQs

-How many days before an event can you make sugar cookies?
+How many days in advance can I make Valentine’s Day sugar cookies?

 When properly stored, homemade sugar cookies will last two to three days before they become too hard and not chewy and soft.